burakozpoyraz/QPMM/README.md

 <h3>📜 MATLAB Scripts</h3>

-- `Figures.m`: Reproduces Figures 6–13 from the paper by loading the `.mat` data stored in the **Values/** folder.
+- `Figures.m`: Reproduces Figures 6–13 from the paper by loading the `.mat` data stored in the **Values/** folder as well as visualize user-generated simulation stored in the UserData/Values/ folder.
 - `NoiseStatistics.m`: Analyzes and verifies that noise statistics (mean and variance) remain unchanged after SVD-based unitary post-processing in the QPMM scheme using a Monte Carlo simulation.
 - `PMM.m`: Performs a Monte Carlo simulation of the conventional Permutation Matrix Modulation (PMM) scheme under specified system parameters.
 - `QPMM.m`: Performs a Monte Carlo simulation of the proposed Quadrature Permutation Matrix Modulation (QPMM) scheme under specified system parameters.
 - `QPMM_Theo.m`: Computes the theoretical BER of the proposed Quadrature Permutation Matrix Modulation (QPMM) scheme under specified system parameters.
 - `QSM.m`: Performs a Monte Carlo simulation of the conventional Quadrature Spatial Modulation (QSM) scheme under specified system parameters.
 - `SM.m`: Performs a Monte Carlo simulation of the conventional Spatial Modulation (SM) scheme under specified system parameters.
 - `Simulation.m`: Runs a complete BER simulation for a selected modulation scheme (QPMM, PMM, SM, or QSM) using customizable parameters.
-It supports both theoretical and Monte Carlo analyses, automatically selects the appropriate algorithm, and generates BER performance figures with proper formatting.
+It supports both theoretical and Monte Carlo analyses and automatically selects the appropriate algorithm.
 The script is modular and includes built-in validation for detector compatibility and system settings.

 <h2 align="center">REPRODUCIBILITY</h2>
 🔸 This repository is structured to ensure full reproducibility of both the simulation results and the figures presented in the paper.
 It also supports user-defined experiments through a modular and extensible design.
 The simulation process is divided into two modular stages: